Bajro Gegić

 Bajro Gegić (Бајро Гегић; born 15 December 1954) is a Serbian politician from the country's Bosniak community.
-He was the mayor of Tutin from 2008 to 2012 and has served for two terms in the National Assembly of Serbia.
-A member of the Party of Democratic Action of Sandžak (Stranka demokratske akcije Sandžaka, SDA) for many years, he left the party in 2020 to form his own local political group.
+He has been the mayor of Tutin on two occasions and has served two terms in the National Assembly of Serbia.
+A member of the Party of Democratic Action of Sandžak (SDA) for many years, he left the party in 2020 to form his own local political group.

 Early life and private career

 Gegić was born in Tutin, in the Sandžak region of what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 Raised in the community, he graduated in mathematics from the Faculty of Natural Science and Mathematics, was a professor for more than twenty years, and then worked as an education inspector.

 Politician

+Party of Democratic Action of Sandžak

-The SDA-led List for Sandžak (Lista za Sandžak, LZS) alliance won a majority victory in Tutin in the 2004 Serbian local elections, and Gegić was afterward appointed as the municipality's deputy mayor.
+The SDA-led List for Sandžak (LZS) alliance won a majority victory in Tutin in the 2004 Serbian local elections, and Gegić was afterward appointed as the municipality's deputy mayor.
 He served in this role for the next four years, working under the directly elected mayor Šemsudin Kučević.
-He was also appointed as one of the SDA's representatives in the Serbian government in 2005, working as a state secretary in the education ministry until 2008.
+He was also appointed as a secretary of state in Serbia's education ministry in 2005, after the LZS agreed to support Serbian prime minister Vojislav Koštunica's administration, and served until 2008.

-Gegić appeared in the thirteenth position on the LZS's electoral list in the 2007 Serbian parliamentary election and the eleventh position on the successor "Bosniak List for a European Sandžak" in the 2008 election.
-Each list won two mandates, and he was not given a seat on either occasion.
+Gegić appeared in the thirteenth position on the LZS's electoral list in the 2007 Serbian parliamentary election and the eleventh position on the successor "Bosniak List for a European Sandžak" in the 2008 parliamentary election.
+On each occasion, the list won two mandates and he was not given a seat.
 (From 2000 to 2011, mandates in Serbian parliamentary elections were awarded to sponsoring parties or coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Gegić could have been awarded a mandate on either occasion, but he was not.)
+Gegić could have been awarded a mandate on either occasion, though ultimately he was not.)

-The direct election of mayors was abolished with the 2008 Serbian local elections.
-The SDA won another majority victory in Tutin in this cycle, and Kučević was initially chosen by the elected delegates for another term as mayor.
+The direct election of mayors was abandoned with the 2008 Serbian local elections.
+The SDA won another majority victory in Tutin in this cycle, and Kučević was chosen by the elected delegates for another term as mayor.
 He resigned shortly thereafter to become a deputy director in Serbia's Office for Sustainable Development of Underdeveloped Areas.
 Gegić was named as Kučević's successor and served as mayor for the remainder of the four-year term.
 While in office, he oversaw the establishment of the first windmill in Serbia, in the village of Leskova, and announced plans for more wind turbines in the area.
 In 2010, he articulated the municipality's infrastructural challenges in an interview with Danas.